jhseong7/gimbap/README.md

 ## Why GIMBAP?

 Gimbap is a Korean-style see-weed roll that is similar to sushi.
 It is a simple and easy to make dish that is popular in Korea.
-The name GIMBAP is chosen as the accronym because it's one of my favourite dishes!.
+The name GIMBAP is chosen as the acronym because it's one of my favourite dishes!.

+Gimbap is a food where vegetables, fish and meat are rolled in a seaweed sheet with cooked rice.
+The seaweed sheet connects all the ingredients together and makes it easy to eat.

+Like this GIMBAP aims to provide a simple solution to build web application in Go, connecting all components together in a simple and easy way.

 ## Introduction